'John Doe' Who Accused Former Blackhawks Video Coach Brad Aldrich Of Sexual Abuse Identifies Himself As Kyle Beach

 CHICAGO (CBS) — The “John Doe” who accused former Blackhawks video coach Brad Aldrich of sexual abuse back in 2010 identified himself Wednesday as former Blackhawks minor league player Kyle Beach.

-Beach spoke with Rick Westhead on Canada’s TSN SportsCentre.READ MORE: Investigators Raid Three Locations Of Parlor Pizza Restaurant
+Beach spoke with Rick Westhead on Canada’s TSN SportsCentre.READ MORE: Macy's Holding Hiring Event In Minooka, Illinois Thursday

+Beach said he had “a great feeling of relief vindication and it was no longer my word against everyone else’s.”

+CBS 2’s Jermont Terry reported as fans entered the United Center Wednesday night to watch the Blackhawks take on the Toronto Maple Leafs, many could not help but think of the cloud of shame that now hangs over the team – and how Beach said the organization turned its back on him.

 On Tuesday, Blackhawks president of hockey operations and general manager Stan Bowman announced he had “stepped aside,” after an independent investigation determined he and other team executives failed to promptly investigate the former player’s claims he was sexually assaulted by former video coach in 2010.